Rio rides to FTSE's rescue as Carney blows housebuilders down

 British housebuilders were among the most traded stocks.

-Persimmon (PSON.L) shed 6.1 percent in double its average daily volumes after Governor Mark Carney said the BoE would refocus its Funding for Lending scheme on loans to small firms to avoid fuelling house price inflation.
+Persimmon shed 6.5 percent in double its average daily volumes after Governor Mark Carney said the BoE would refocus its Funding for Lending scheme on loans to small firms to avoid fuelling house price inflation.

-FTSE 250 .FTMC peers Taylor Wimpey (TW.L) and Bovis Homes (BVS.L) fell 6.2 percent and 4.8 percent respectively as investors fretted about the change in the scheme which had contributed to a rebound in the housing market and helped UK housebuilders rise around 70 percent in 2013.
+FTSE 250 peers Taylor Wimpey and Bovis Homes fell 6.1 percent and 4.7 percent respectively as investors fretted about the change in the scheme which had contributed to a rebound in the housing market and helped UK housebuilders rise around 70 percent in 2013.

 "I would be selling on (housebuilder) rallies now as a short/medium-term top is now in place on these comments," said Basil Petrides, trader at Hartmann Capital.